SKnoedler/Portfolio/README.md

 	- ### Marketing Analytics
 		- [XYZ]
 	- ### Introudction to Information Management (5 ECTS) [Python]
 		- First, application systems and information systems as weil as the basic idea of standard business processes and their support by ERP systems are covered.
 The second part of the lecture addresses basic knowledge related to data management.
 The concept of data modeling is captured by an introduction to the Entity-Relationship-Model.
 The understanding of this basic topic is supplemented by the practical application of databases.
 Subsequently, an introduction to computers and programming is given, utilizing the programming language Python.
-The last part of the lecture deals with communication systems and their application in the fields of e-Business and e-Markets.
-Basic concepts of the Internet, the World Wide Web (WWW) and the realization of e-Business solutions are also presented.
 	- ### Business Information Systems 2
 		- [XYZ]